vmware-archive/go-metrics-pcf/README.md

-This is the `go-metrics` exporter for Pivotal Cloud Foundry.
+This is the `go-metrics` exporter for Pivotal Cloud Foundry (PCF) Metrics.

 It is designed to work with the [go-metrics](https://github.com/rcrowley/go-metrics) library, which is a Go port of [Dropwizard metrics](https://github.com/dropwizard/metrics).